ESA-PhiLab/iris/docs/config.md

     </li>
 </ul>

-Iris can display up to 4 views until v0.1.
+IRIS can display up to 4 views until v0.1.
 From v0.2 it can display an arbitrary number of views.

 <i>Example:</i>
 ```